-The NCUA's strategic management process begins with an identification of the internal and external factors which may impact strategic goal achievement.
+The NCUA's strategic management process begins with the identification of the internal and external factors, which may impact strategic goal achievement.
 These factors are taken into account each year as the agency sets and periodically adjusts the annual targets of performance.
 Management identifies and develops the Strategic Plan goals (Goals), intermediate goals (Outcomes), strategies, and performance measures for the agency's three major programs: Supervision/Insurance, Regulation, and the Credit Union Community Development Revolving Loan Fund Programs.
 Outcomes, as defined in the Strategic Plan, establish the beginning point for the Annual Performance Budget (APB).
 The NCUA uses its Strategic Plan and APB to communicate strategic direction and provide transparency and accountability for achievement of its goals and objectives.
+The NCUA uses its Strategic Plan and APB to communicate strategic direction and provide transparency and accountability for achievement of its goals and objectives available to all them in the agency's intranet.
+The plan is also published on NCUA's public website for all stakeholders.

-The Office of Management and Budget (OMB) evaluates the effectiveness of the NCUA's three programs and its strategic planning process.
+The Office of Management and Budget (OMB) evaluates the effectiveness of the NCUA's programs and its strategic planning process.
 The following chart illustrates the relationship among the elements of the Strategic Plan, APB, and OMB evaluation.

-The NCUA'S Long-Term Goals & Environmental Factors Affecting Goal Achievement
+Long-Term Goals & External Factors Affecting Goal Achievement